neuronlabs/neurogonesis/README.md

 Collections are designed to execute queries easily, without the necessity of interface conversions.

 In order to scan and generate paste following command in your models:
-`//go:generate neuron-generator collections --format=goimports --single-file .`
+`//go:generate neurogonesis collections --format=goimports --single-file .`

 Then execute command `go generate` within the directory your files are located.